 This depends on the amount of the Lump Sum Withdrawal made.
 Your Super Benefit is made up of two components, namely a Tax Free Component and a Taxable Component.
 The Tax Free Component typically comes from after tax personal Non Concessional Contributions made by you over time.
 The Taxable Component typically comes from Concessional Contributions made by you over time which include Employer Contributions and Salary Sacrifice Contributions.
 Any Lump Sum Withdrawals must be paid in the same proportion as the Tax Free and Taxable Components of the Member's interest in the SMSF.
 This requirement is known as the "Proportioning Rule".

-Barney is 58 and has a Super Benefit of $1,000,000 made up as follows:
+As an example assume you have a Super Benefit of $500,000 made up as follows:

-"Tax Free" Component: $200,000
+"Tax Free" Component: $400,000

-Total Super Benefit: $1,000,000
+Total Super Benefit: $500,000